Medical Assistance in Dying (MAiD) in Victoria, BC

 After MAiD: Meaningful Closure and Care

-Once death has occurred, there’s still so much love and tending to be done.
+Once death has occurred, there’s still tending to be done.
 I support families and chosen kin through the early grief and practical next steps.

 • Post-death care of the body (natural, respectful, and in alignment with your values)